 Is The Water Hard or Soft?

-Where Atlanta Gets its Water From?
+Where Does Atlanta Get its Water From?

 Georgia relies on aquifer-derived groundwater, lakes, rivers, and reservoirs.
 Most groundwater is pulled from the Floridan Aquifer and is distributed to cities in southern Georgia, such as Albany and Brunswick.